defra-design/accessibility/src/resources/content/how-to-get-accessibility-audit-defra.md

 You should contact us by email at [accessiblity@defra.gov.uk](mailto:accessiblity@defra.gov.uk) if you think any of these apply and we can advise if your approach is reasonable.

-## Requesting a 3rd party audit
+## Requesting a external audit

-We have a call-off contract with a 3rd party audit company so there is no need to run a tender.
+We have a call-off contract with an external audit company so there is no need to run a tender.

 You should contact us by email at [accessiblity@defra.gov.uk](mailto:accessiblity@defra.gov.uk) with the following details: